kaiAsmOne/buildrunner/README.md

 # DevOps Build Environments
-This repo is a collection of scripts, terraform code or solutions in general
+This repo is a collection of Azure DevOps Pipelines, Scripts, Terraform code or work in general
 relaterd to Build Environments for Azure DevOps Private Build Agents usually refered to as Runners.

 I published this repo while writing an blog post Regarding Runners / Pipeline Agents.
 The article is hosted here https://www.thorsrud.io/modern-architecture-and-hybrid-environments-automating-self-hosted-agents-for-azure/

 I have not used this code for a while so it might need some minor modifications.
 I will run this pipeline ensuring it still works 100% and update this repo as needed.
+In this repo you will also find how to create a private runner for Ansible on Fedora or Ubuntu
+for use with Azure, Google Cloud and OnPrem.
+You will also find terraform code to create an Azure DevOps project for Runners.

+Currently i only use MS Official Runner (The Gitlab runner image)
+I build fresh runners from the official repo every night
+My blog post above explains why I advice you to do the same.

 # Azure Pipeline for building MS Official Ubuntu Pipeline Agent